fwojcik/smhasher3/README.md

 - Be an authoritative or complete repository of hash implementations
 - Use hash authors' implementation code with as few changes as possible
+- Provide a numeric score for overall hash quality
 - Be a final arbiter of which hash functions are "best"

 Changes from base SMhasher